Fy-nite/Contract/docs/CONTRACT_SPEC.typ

 == Capture

 A lambda may reference variables from its enclosing *function* scope.
-Such free variables are *captured*: the compiler generates a per-lambda closure class and copies the variables into it at the point the lambda is created:
+Such free variables are *captured*: the compiler hoists them into a per-function *display* object shared by the function body and all lambdas it creates:

 ```text
 var base: int = 10;